Child Sex Offender Disclosure Scheme – Sarah’s Law

 - visit the Parents Protect website

-- read about what you can do if someone you know has been accessing indecent images of children online
+- read about what to do if someone you know has accessed indecent images of children online